xad1561/GachaDestroyer/README.md

 GachaDestroyer --DELETE --BLOCK
 --DELETE to delete the games from their default directories, quite dumb and the games can be easily reinstalled if they are deleted
 --BLOCK to block some related domains using the hosts file, which should prevent updates or the use of the launcher

+FAQ:
+Q: Why did you make this?
+A: I had spare time and was bored.
+Also I hate gacha games.